Azure Stack Hub datacenter DNS integration

 Therefore, if a tenant indicates a value Myapp in the DNS name label field of a public IP address resource, it creates an A record for myapp in the zone east.cloudapp.cloud.fabrikam.com on the Azure Stack Hub external DNS server.
 The resulting fully qualified domain name appears as follows:

-If you want to leverage this functionality and use this namespace, you must integrate the DNS servers that host the external DNS zone for Azure Stack Hub with the DNS servers that host the parent zone you want to use as well.
-This is a different namespace than the namespace for the Azure Stack Hub service endpoints, so you must create an additional delegation or conditional forwarding rule.
+If you want to use this functionality and namespace, you must integrate the DNS servers that host the external DNS zone for Azure Stack Hub with the DNS servers that host the parent zone you want to use.
+This namespace is different than the namespace for the Azure Stack Hub service endpoints, so you must create another delegation or conditional forwarding rule.

 For more information about how the DNS Name label works, see Using DNS in Azure Stack Hub.

 - An authoritative DNS server hosts DNS zones.
 It answers DNS queries for records in those zones only.

 - A recursive DNS server doesn't host DNS zones.
 It answers all DNS queries by calling authoritative DNS servers to gather the data it needs.

 Azure Stack Hub includes both authoritative and recursive DNS servers.
 The recursive servers are used to resolve names of everything except for the internal private zone and the external public DNS zone for that Azure Stack Hub deployment.

 Resolving external DNS names from Azure Stack Hub